Guatemala–United States relations: Goals of U.S. policy in Guatemala

+Migration policy

+Under the administration of U.S. President Donald Trump, the U.S. government has expressed concern about granting asylum to migrants from Guatemala and other Central American countries and has made efforts to use Guatemala to curb the number of U.S. migrants from Central America.

 On July 15, 2019, Guatemalan President Jimmy Morales cancelled a meeting with U.S. President Donald Trump after the Guatemala Supreme Court issued an injunction against a proposed deal concerning the Trump Administration's policy objective of limiting the number of Guatemalan migrants entering the United States of America.
 Morales had been expected to sign the deal, which also sought to use Guatemala as a place where crossing Central American migrants had to apply for asylum before entering the U.S., under pressure from the U.S. government.
 The agreement was canceled by the Biden administration on February 5, 2021.